FIPPA and its application to Durham college

-The Office of Strategic Enrolment Services keeps a students’ permanent academic record electronically.
+The Office of the Registrar keeps a students’ permanent academic record electronically.
 Other transitory records contained in a student’s file by the relevant academic school is destroyed in a secure manner in accordance with the college’s common records schedule, typically one year after graduation or withdrawal.

 Records related to students who were provided medical/dental services, accommodation supports and/or counselling services concerning health, personal or academic concerns by clinicians are typically kept for 10 years.

 Durham College respects the privacy and confidentiality of your personal information, and adheres to the provisions of the Freedom of Information and Protection of Privacy Act and our internal privacy breach protocol.

 If you have any questions about the collection, use and disclosure of your personal information by the college, please contact the Freedom of Information and Protection of Privacy Coordinator, 2000 Simcoe Street North, Oshawa, ON, L1G 0C5, 905.721.2000 ext.
 3292 or email firstname.lastname@example.org.